BryceLagerberg/Login-System/README.md

 94[x] make it so that you can edit more than one part of a transaction at a time (currently you can edit 1 of 3 parts at a time, if 2 or more is attempted it fails)

+95[x] make the delete transaction button actually delete a transaction

+96[x] make it so that when a trasaction id is entered into the edit transaction tab that the fields auto populate with the current values

+97[x] change the transaction id box in edit transactions tab from a textbox to an autofilled combobox list that the user can then select a transaction id from

+98[x] fix the table check method so that it checks for all of the tables the program uses now, currently it checks for only 2 tables. also table check doesnt close the sql connection so while it works it throws an error if more than 1 table needs creating

+99
 #THINGS THAT NEED TO BE DONE-------------------------------------------------------------------------------------------------------------

 a[ ] *add a change username option?

 c[ ] make good flair, remove bad flair
-	[ ] *make a save password checkbox that if checked gives a message saying thats a bad idea and then doesnt remember the password
+	1[ ] *make a save password checkbox that if checked gives a message saying thats a bad idea and then doesnt remember the password
-	[ ] make the transaction values display in green or red depending on if its a gain or loss
+	2[ ] make the transaction values display in green or red depending on if its a gain or loss

 d[ ] *add a drag and drop to the profile pictures so you can change easier